 Sandia Finding: The EDI cyber attack that occurred in April 2018 illustrated the importance of maintaining separation of business and control networks.
 While the cyber attack against the EDI platform interrupted business functions, COOP procedures were utilized, and it was possible for the affected organizations to continue operations.
 If the control networks and business networks were connected, it is possible that the cyber attack would have prevented pipeline operations.

-Critical Infrastructure Committee Feedback:
+Critical Infrastructure Committee Feedback: The committee noted that additional clarity concerning this finding would aid in the identification of considerations for standards development.
+The committee agreed that the separation of control and business networks is a helpful recommendation already being utilized as an industry best practice and questioned if there are additional steps or modifications which should be reviewed for potential incorporation into the NAESB Business Practice Standards.

 Business Operations Practices and Standards Report – Section 6.2.3 Continued Use of Different Security Paradigms